-What are the Consequences of Obsessive Love Disorder?
+What Are The Consequences Of Obsessive Love Disorder?

 Understanding Obsessive Love

-Symptoms of Obsessive Love Disorder
+Symptoms Of Obsessive Love Disorder

-- Possessive and clingy behavior
+Possessive and clingy behavior

-- Severe challenges in handling rejection
+Severe challenges in handling rejection

-- Obsessive thinking involving the person of interest
+Obsessive thinking involving the person of interest

-Why It's a Problem
+Why It's A Problem

-How Obsessive Love Differs from Healthy Love
+How Obsessive Love Differs From Healthy Love

 What Causes Obsessive Love?

-- Repeated contact with the subject of their love
+Repeated contact with a love interest

-- Unwanted attention towards a love interest
+Unwanted attention towards a love interest

-- An intense focus on only good or bad aspects of the love interest
+An intense focus on only good or bad aspects of the love interest

-- Difficulty focusing on anything other than the love interest
+Difficulty focusing on anything other than the love interest

-- Constant attempt to control the love interest
+Constant attempt to control the love interest

 Getting help in the form of therapy can help you manage emotions related to love and romance.
 Romantic connections are a very common reason people seek the support of a therapist.
-Many providers who help people with relationships will be able to address various aspects of love, including how to form a new relationship appropriately, how to maintain a healthy love for yourself and others, and how to balance your partnerships.
+Many providers who help people with relationships may be able to address various aspects of love, including how to form a new relationship appropriately, how to maintain a healthy love for yourself and others, and how to balance your partnerships.

 Seeing a counselor or therapist can feel vulnerable, especially when it comes to topics related to love, obsession, and mental health conditions.
-Finding the right therapist and working with them in a comfortable environment can make a world of difference, which is where online counseling could offer an advantage.
-Online counseling through ReGain may be able to help you with your relationships.
-When you sign up for ReGain, you will select from individual counseling, couples counseling, or click "not sure" if you are not sure what kind of counseling you would like yet.
-Whether you sign up for online counseling or find an OCD therapist near me who can help with relationships., you deserve to have healthy connections, and it is possible.
+Finding the right therapist and working with them in a comfortable environment can make a significant difference, which is where online counseling could offer an advantage.
+Many people find themselves less hesitant to open up during online sessions versus in-person sessions.
+Online counseling may also be more convenient since it can be accessed from home.

-Below are some reviews of ReGain counselors from people encountering similar concerns.
+Below are some reviews of Regain counselors from people encountering similar concerns.